 For younger children, we offer classes with the standard Lao curriculum but, as with young adults, we focus on interactive approaches.
 When visitors volunteer for a day or a week, children get to learn English -- and they learn fast.
 Often we combine several activities.
 In the Happy Snake game, everybody gets three cards.
 If they can combine those numbers, using standard math symbols, to make the number the dealer called, they advance one square toward the snake's head.
 "It was the best day of my whole vacation," said one visitor.
 More about volunteering and Big Sister Mouse.

 Since 2006 we've published more than 380 books.
 Our first books were for children learning to read.
 Now we've published on a wide variety of subjects, from women's health to the countries of ASEAN, from traditional fairy tales to the diary of Anne Frank.

 Traditional Lao fairy tales are the most popular books for all ages.
 These stories help new readers develop their reading skills.
 Then they get enthusiastic about other books too, because a top priority for us is to publish books that people are eager to read.
 Children have enjoyed our nature series, with books about life in the sea, insects, and (of course) dinosaurs.
 Older readers eagerly share a Lao cookbook, the first they've ever seen.
 More about Books we've published.

 Reading is fun.
 It improves general communication skills, as well as reading skills.
 Books can help us improve our health, get better jobs, and see how other countries have solved the challenges that we face - or what happened if they didn't.

-As we travel to schools in Laos, we start a program of daily reading.
+At many schools in Laos, we've started a program of daily reading.
 We leave enough books in each classroom for them to read every day.
 Most of these schools had no books at all that children could read for enjoyment, until Big Brother Mouse came.
 More about Silent reading.